usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 ### dateTime-with-timezone

 A string containing a date and time formatted according to "date-time" as defined [RFC3339](https://tools.ietf.org/html/rfc3339#section-5.6).
 This type requires that the time-offset (timezone) is always provided.
-This use of timezone ensure that date/time information that is exchanged across timezones is non-ambiguous.
+This use of timezone ensure that date/time information that is exchanged across timezones is unambiguous.

 For example: